Service

 Three things move the number:

-- Failed component - a perished O-ring is a quick fix; a compressor seizure that contaminates the lines requires flushing the whole circuit
+• Failed component - a perished O-ring is a quick fix; a seized compressor that contaminates the lines means flushing the whole circuit

-- Parts availability - some condensers or compressors are model-specific with longer lead times
+• Parts availability - some condensers and compressors are model-specific with longer lead times

-- Diagnostic time - a clean leak-down test is fast; an intermittent leak in a hidden evaporator can take time to isolate
+• Diagnostic time - a clean leak-down is fast; an intermittent leak in a hidden evaporator takes longer to isolate

 Hamilton and Waikato coverage

 Our workshop is at 281 Kahikatea Drive, Frankton, three minutes from the Hamilton ring road with off-street parking.
-Most AC customers come from Hamilton suburbs including Hillcrest, Rototuna, Te Rapa, Chartwell and Dinsdale, with plenty driving in from Cambridge, Te Awamutu, Morrinsville, Huntly, Ngaruawahia and Raglan.
+Most AC customers come from Hamilton suburbs including Hillcrest, Rototuna, Te Rapa and Chartwell, with plenty driving in from Cambridge, Te Awamutu, Morrinsville, Huntly, Ngaruawahia and Raglan.

 For fleet operators with vans, light trucks or pool vehicles at a single depot, we bring the recovery station and tooling on-site to reduce downtime.
-We are MTA-aligned, twenty-plus years on Kahikatea Drive, and approved for WINZ repair quotes when AC work forms part of a Work and Income vehicle-repair grant.
+The workshop is open Monday to Friday, 7:30 AM to 4:30 PM, closed weekends, and we can arrange an overnight drop-off for fleets that cannot spare a vehicle during the day.

 Last reviewed and updated